Transferring data to and from Gadi

 authorized_keys

-file if you don’t already have one that can be transferred to USyd’s Artemis/RDS system:
+file if you don’t already have one:

 touch ~/.ssh/authorized_keys